 VERDICT – 4 STARS

 The last time we saw acclaimed director Paul Thomas Anderson was in 2007 with his sensational drama “There Will Be Blood”.
 With it he solidified his position as a film critic’s favorite.
 Now he’s back with his next movie “The Master”.
 As with every other feature film Anderson has made, he both wrote and directed this audacious drama that can sometimes be completely captivating and other times utterly frustrating.
 There are some award worthy performances and loads of ambition, just as you would expect from a Paul Thomas Anderson feature.
-But just as there were moments where I couldn’t take my eyes off the screen, there were also times when the story seemed to bog down in the deliberate pacing and slight self-indulgence that keeps this from being a true classic.
+But just as there were moments where I couldn’t take my eyes off the screen, there were also times when the story seemed to bog down in the deliberate pacing and slight self-indulgence.
 Nonetheless Anderson presses all the right critics buttons so this will be a contender come awards season.